stx3plus1/strlx/README.md

 ### The file works like this:

-The ASCII logo is set with the "ascii" key - which can be "apple" or "tux".
-3.0 revisions will introduce more and an auto option!
+The ASCII logo is set with the "ascii" key - which can be "apple", "tux" or "auto".
+3.0 revisions will introduce more!

 The color is set with the "color" key, which is any hex encoded RGB color with or without a # symbol.

 "items" contains your items to fetch with.
 This is where you put all "inf" or "pri" items.

-"mis" has a separator - which you can use to separate the hardware and software, for example.

 "pri" allows you to print preset custom messages, the only input is the text in the key option.